• Skip to primary navigation

 Mixing the ingredients, lifting the mixer, showing ribbons, and dipping a strawberry into a bowl of fresh whipped cream.

-SAM’S TIP BEFORE YOU BEGIN: Whipped cream is most easily made when all your tools and ingredients are cold.
+SAM’S TIP BEFORE YOU BEGIN: Homemade whipped cream is most easily made when all your tools and ingredients are cold.
 If you’ve struggled to whip cream in the past, place a metal bowl in the freezer for 10 minutes before adding the cream, and make sure your cream is very cold!

-1. Combine cold heavy cream, confectioners sugar, and vanilla extract in a chilled bowl (for best results use a metal one).
+1. Combine cold heavy cream, confectioners sugar, and vanilla extract in a chilled bowl (for best results, use a metal one).

-2. Beat ingredients together on low speed, gradually increase to high-speed (see tip below), and beat until the cream is thick, fluffy, and billowy.
+2. Whip!
+Beat ingredients together on low speed, gradually increase to high-speed (see tip below), and beat until the cream is thick, fluffy, and billowy.

-3. Check that you’ve achieved stiff peaks.
-“Stiff peaks” simply means that when you lift the beater out of the cream, the peak that forms on the beater will hold its shape even when you turn the beater upside down (if you’ve made my meringue cookies or pavlova, you’re familiar with this technique, but here is a great visual).
+3. Stiff peaks.
+This simply means that when you lift the beater out of the cream, the peak that forms on the beater will hold its shape even when you turn the beater upside down (if you’ve made my meringue cookies or pavlova, you’re familiar with this technique, but here is a great visual).
 It will feel fluffy and full and offer more resistance to your whisk or beaters than it initially did.
 Once I reach stiff peaks, I beat just a few seconds longer to ensure the cream will stay stable (many recipes stop shy of this, but this is my secret tip for best results!).
 Just don’t overdo it or you run the risk of over-beating your cream.

 SAM’S TIP: Start with your mixer on low-speed, then gradually increase to high speed.
 This will not only keep you from splattering cream everywhere, it will also allow you to more slowly incorporate air into the cream, which results in more stable, pipe-able, and sturdy results!